 We must release your warrant if any of the following occur: (1)You pay the tax, penalty, and interest that you owe.
 (2) The time for collection (statute of limitations) expires before the warrant is served.

-NOTE: If you and the DE DOR agreed that a current warrant would continue while installment payments are made, we will not release it.
+NOTE: If you and the Division of Revenue agreed that a current warrant would continue while installment payments are made, we will not release it.

-The DE DOR determines that the warrant is creating an economic hardship.
+The Division of Revenue determines that the warrant is creating an economic hardship.
 The fair market value of the property exceeds the warrant and releasing part of the seized property would not hinder the collection of tax.

 SEIZURES AND SALES

 If you do not pay (or make arrangements to resolve) your tax debt, we may seize and sell any type of real or personal property that you own or have an interest in (including residential and business property) to satisfy your tax bill.
-Seizure of a primary residence requires the approval from the DE DOR Director.
+Seizure of a primary residence requires the approval from the Division of Revenue Director.

-If we seize your property, you should contact the DE DOR employee who made the seizure or warrant for assistance
+If we seize your property, you should contact the Division of Revenue employee who made the seizure or warrant for assistance